List of Big Nate characters and premises: Artur Pashkov

+While Nate is generally envious of Artur, namely due to him being better than him at things such as drawing and chess and (formerly) being in a relationship with Jenny, whom Nate had a crush on for years, Artur is typically oblivious of Nate's jealousy, and even once stated that he considers Nate his best friend.
+Despite his jealousy of Artur, Nate does consider him a friend, stating as such as when he defends Artur from a bully from P.S.
+38 named Marcus, and he will begrudgingly admit on occasion that even he likes Artur.

 In the TV series, Artur is voiced by Todd Haberkorn, and he is instead from a fictional nation known as Stylgravia, rather than Belarus.
-While Nate is generally envious of Artur, namely due to him being better than him at things such as drawing and chess and (formerly) being in a relationship with Jenny, whom Nate had a crush on for years, Artur is typically oblivious of Nate's jealousy, and even once stated that he considers Nate his best friend.
-Despite his jealousy of Artur, Nate does consider him a friend, stating as such as when he defends Artur from a bully from PS38 named Marcus, and he will begrudgingly admit on occasion that even he likes Artur.

 Randy Betancourt

-One of Nate's rivals and a school bully, although in Big Nate: Blasts Off he becomes friends with Nate and reveals himself to be insecure; as his parents are divorced, he is forced to see a counselor.
+Randy Betancourt (also called "Randy Buttancourt" in some of Nate's comics) is one of Nate's rivals and a school bully, although in Big Nate: Blasts Off he becomes friends with Nate and reveals himself to be insecure; as his parents are divorced, he is forced to see a counselor.

 In the TV series, he is voiced by Nik Dodani.

 Jenny Jenkins

-Nate's classmate and biggest crush.
-She is Artur's girlfriend, much to Nate's annoyance.
-She is a Virgo, and when Nate claims that Scorpios and Virgos are compatible, Jenny notes that Artur is a Scorpio.
-One story arc in March/April 2016 has Nate breaking up with seventh-grader Trudy, only for Jenny to complain that he will go after her.
-Surprisingly, Nate actually manages to move past his crush and does not hit on her, much to her shock.
-Despite Jenny never actually liking Nate due to Artur being her preference for a boyfriend, Dee Dee smugly points out, "But you've always loved the fact that he liked you".
-In the book series, Nate ended his crush on Jenny for his new crush Ruby on "Big Nate Blasts Off".
+Jenny Jenkins is one of Nate's classmates and his former biggest crush, as well as Artur's girlfriend.
+Jenny was Nate's main love interest throughout the strip until April 2016, when after a breakup with Trudy, a seventh-grader, Nate no longer showed romantic interest in Jenny.
+In the book series, Nate ended his crush on Jenny for his new crush Ruby in Big Nate: Blasts Off.

+Jenny, aware of Nate's interest in her, tries to avoid his presence at all costs and responds to him harshly.
+This fails, as all it does is encourage Nate to think of her as his "soul mate".
+Nate often tries to prove to her that Jenny secretly has feelings for him, and that one day they will be "madly in love".
+In the comic series, Jenny notably went out with several different boys, much to Nate's annoyance and/or sadness.
+Jenny's current boyfriend is Artur, and they are still together in a tight romantic relationship.

-In the TV series, Jenny is voiced by Chandhi Perekh, and Nate still has a crush on her.
+In the TV series, she is voiced by Chandni Parekh.